BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 Once the write process is finished you can remove the SD card from the computer.
 Do not plug it into the Raspberry Pi just yet.

-{% hint style="note" %}
-**SD Card Backups**
+> **HINT** - **SD Card Backups**
+>

-You can also create a backup of your current SD card by reading from the SD card to an image file.
+> You can also create a backup of your current SD card by reading from the SD card to an image file.
 For this you will need another tool such as *Win32 Disk Imager*, which can be downloaded at [https://sourceforge.net/projects/win32diskimager](https://sourceforge.net/projects/win32diskimager).
 Just make sure to select a new image file name.
 Do take note that the image file will have the size of your SD card.
 So using an SD card of 32GB will result in a backup image of 32GB.
 When using MAC or Linux, `dd` can also be used to write and read images to and from the SD card.
-{% endhint %}

 ## Connecting to the the Raspberry Pi